Off to barcelona this weekend,any suggestions for accessible place to stay and which are the best places to see?

 If you're interested in shopping, the central area has heaps of nice, quirky little shops.
 A couple of unique Spanish brands are Custo Barcelona and Desigual, both of which have several outlets in the city centre and surrounds.

-Have a great trip!! over 7 years ago
+Have a great trip!! almost 8 years ago

 Laura nailed it on the head!
 I have one thing to add regarding accommodation: apartment rentals are really popular in Barcelona and are a very trusted business.
-Check out sample prices here: http://sweethomeabroad.com/barcelona/ Can be a very good option, if you are travelling with friends. over 7 years ago
+Check out sample prices here: http://sweethomeabroad.com/barcelona/ Can be a very good option, if you are travelling with friends. almost 8 years ago

 Apartments are they way to go for accommodations; often cheaper than hotels with more space and a sense of "living" there.
 Two recommendations: http://www.passeigdegracia115.com/

 Key places: the Museum of the History of Cataluna at the Palau de Mar; one of the best in the world and you'll understand more of Barcelona from pre-historic times to today.
 Plus, it's right by the marina and in the Barcelonetta area near the beach and great restaurants.